The Breakers is currently closed to the public.

 The Breakers Stable & Carriage House is located approximately a half-mile west of the house, on Coggeshall Avenue.
 Completed in 1895, it is 100 feet deep and 150 feet wide, U-shaped with a carriage house in the center.

 The stable functioned as follows.
-There were two ways carriages were requested: Mrs. Vanderbilt sent a day-book down every morning at 8 a.m. with a list of the carriages that would be used that day, and people in the house could call down their requests on the telephone.
+There were two ways carriages were requested: Mrs. Vanderbilt sent a daybook down every morning at 8 a.m. with a list of the carriages that would be used that day, and people in the house could call down their requests on the telephone.
 When a carriage was requested, the horses were brought out, hitched, and left the building from the north door.
 All of the returning carriages entered through the south door.
-The carriages were unhitched, washed off, and wheeled into the carriage house.
-The horses were taken to the back, un-harnessed and washed down in two rooms with cement floors.
+The carriages were unhitched, washed off and wheeled into the carriage house.
+The horses were taken to the back, unharnessed and washed down in two rooms with cement floors.
 The harness was cleaned and placed in the tack room.
-The horses went to the stable, which consists of 26 tie stalls and 2 box stalls.
+The horses went to the stable, which consists of 26 tie stalls and two box stalls.

 The carriage house and stable were run by the head coachman.
 There were 12 grooms and stable boys working under his supervision, and they lived directly overhead on the north side.
 There was a large hayloft and grain room over the stable itself and the head coachman had a five-room apartment.
 To the rear, on the south side, there was a large kitchen, dining room and living room for the grooms and stable boys.
 Unfortunately, the second floor was destroyed by fire in 1970.

 Alfred Gwynne Vanderbilt, who was a leader in the sport of coaching, had Brewster Company of New York, the finest of the coach companies, build him the Venture.
-He took the Venture, his coachman, grooms, and stable boys along with twelve teams to England each year, where he had a stage coach line that ran from Brighton to London.
-Every Monday, Wednesday and Friday they came up to London from Brighton; every Tuesday, Thursday and Saturday they went back down to Brighton.
-The run was about 50 miles and they stopped every 10 miles to change teams.
-They also stopped for lunch and for tea.
-The entire run took from 10 a.m. to 5 p.m. to complete.
+He took it to England every year and rode it frequently between Brighton and London.
 The Venture is among the coaches now on display in the carriage room.

 Also on display in the Stable is an exhibit on the New York Central Railroad.